Prahlad Pur Bangar

-Prahlad Pur Bangar is a Village located in Sector 31, Rohini, North West District in the Indian Union Territory of Delhi.
+Prahlad Pur Bangar is a village located in Sector 31, Rohini, North West District in the Indian Union Territory of Delhi.

 Demographics

 As of 2001 India census, Prahlad Pur (Bangar) had a population of 10,548.
 Males constitute 56% of the population and females 44%.
 Prahlad Pur (Bangar) has an average literacy rate of 69%, higher than the national average of 59.5%: male literacy is 76%, and female literacy is 60%.
 In Prahlad Pur (Bangar), 17% of the population is under 6 years of age.
 A famous Vaternity hospital in this area.

 History

-Martyr Fighter 01st Martyr Fighter of Prahlad Pur village, Mr. Shri Kartar Singh Sindhu, batch no.2648550, 2 Grenadiers, laid supreme sacrifice of his life at the age of just 25 years in the Nathula Operation against China on 11th Sept 1967.
-His sacrifice has been recorded in National War Memorial, Delhi at 4C Row.
-The resident of Prahladpur Banger have great pride on his Supreme Sacrifice.
+1st Martyr Fighter of Prahlad Pur village, Shri Kartar Singh Sindhu, batch 2648550, 2 Grenadiers, sacrificed his life at age 25 in the Nathula Operation against China on 11 September 1967.
+His sacrifice was recorded in National War Memorial, Delhi at 4C Row.

-02nd Martyr Fighter of Prahlad Pur village, Shri Phulkumar Mann, was martyred in the Indian Army on the post of NCP on 29 July 1976 in the clash with Pakistan in Jammu and Kashmir by making the supreme sacrifice, the village will always remember his sacrifice.
+2nd Martyr Fighter of Prahlad Pur village, Shri Phulkumar Mann, was martyred in the Indian Army on the post of NCP on 29 July 1976 in the clash with Pakistan in Jammu and Kashmir by making the supreme sacrifice.